2184-Aditya-Kumar-Singh/University-Selection-Dashboard/README.md

 ---

+## 📄 License

+This project is for educational and portfolio use.
+University data is aggregated from public sources and some estimated — verify all figures independently before relying on them for decisions.

+---

 ## 🙋 About

-Built while researching master's programmes for a 2029 intake.
+A self-directed project built to practice end-to-end BI development: sourcing and cleaning a real-world dataset, designing a data model, writing DAX for dynamic filtering logic, and building a polished, interactive dashboard from scratch in Power BI.
 Feedback and suggestions welcome — feel free to open an issue.